Housing - Renato Cymbalista (FICA) and George Kafka - Crowdfunding Downtown

 GK You began organizing in 2015 and obtained the first apartment in July 2017.
 What difference did having a case study apartment make to the project’s fundraising, public profile, and support?

 FICA At first, we used the apartment as an exhibition.
 We were fortunate that the São Paulo Architecture Biennale was happening in October 2017, and they invited us to be part of the exhibition.
 We officially launched the project during the biennale with a small and simple exhibition of the apartment.
 This exhibition was really important for us.
 It’s one thing if you hear about an idea; but if you are inside an apartment that’s made of brick, wood, and glass, and it has a toilet and so on, it’s something else.
 The apartment was still in bad shape at the time; we still had to raise funding for the renovation.
 But people could see it was real.
 Every time someone visited the apartment they were impacted by it.
-The difference between 0 and 1 is absolute.
-It’s not that 1 is more than 0.
-1 is a qualitatively different animal than 0.
+The difference between zero and one is absolute.
+It’s not just that one is more than zero.
+One is a qualitatively different animal than zero.

 GK How did you choose the family that moved into the first apartment?